-Kelley is a third-year doctoral student.
-Her research interests include site-specific theatre, mobility, and performance of urban space.
+Kelley is a doctoral candidate.
+Her research interests include site-specific theatre, presence, and performance of urban space.
 Before returning to academia, Kelley worked as a professional dramaturg with theatres such as Company One Theatre, Boston, and Playwright's Project, San Diego.
 She worked as the Resident Dramaturg for the first theatre company devoted to science fiction in North America.

 - M.A., Theatre Arts, San Diego State University, San Diego, CA